 Brian Kavanagh has more than 35 years of experience in architectural practice with a particular interest in Sustainable Architecture and Adaptive Reuse of existing buildings and how specific design responses influence and generate distinctive and responsible architecture.

-Brian has extensive experience in the design and delivery of complex and award winning projects, with particular emphasis on master planning, commercial and enterprise developments and in higher education and cultural buildings.
-By way of example, at the National University of Ireland Dublin, UCD, he has been responsible for the Computer Science building, the University Innovation Centre at Merville House, the adaptive reuse of the former Philips Complex for the School of Civil + Structural Engineering and, most recently, the award-winning Roebuck University residences.
-Currently Brian is working on a large student residence project for DIT at the Grangegorman campus and a multi-building datacentre project for a leading global technology corporation and the GPO Witness History - Interpretive Exhibition Centre, Dublin.
+Brian has wide experience in the design of complex projects, with particular emphasis on master planning, commercial, educational, and enterprise buildings.
+By way of example, he has been responsible for the Computer Science building, the University Innovation Centre at Merville House, the adaptive reuse of the former Philips Complex for the School of Civil + Structural Engineering and the award-winning Roebuck University residences, all at UCD, and most recently, the multi-award winning GPO Witness History Interpretive Centre, Dublin.
+Currently Brian is working on a large student residence project for DIT at the Grangegorman campus and a multi-building datacentre project for a leading global technology corporation.

 Liam Tuite is an architect and design team leader with wide experience in the areas of hotel, health, educational, industrial and retail design, conservation and master planning.